DIY fly fishing adventure molokai hawaii bonefish.

 From where I stand, white flats surround me.
 Mauna Loa to the northwest and Kamakou to the northeast rise in their full glory.
 The trade winds have increased a little.
 Nothing to worry about.
 The tide continues to rise.
 I can see maybe 10 miles of flats as far as my eyes can strain to reach from east to west.
 It’s quite humbling to think of the rich history along this shoreline.
 Hundreds of thousands of Hawaiian fisherman have fished these very same flats with throw nets as their tool.
 And, here I stand with my modern fly rod hoping to catch and release an ancient resource that has roamed these waters for hundreds of thousands of years.
 I can’t help the awkward feelings.
 These shorelines are interlaced with numerous ancient fishponds.
 Hawaiians built fishponds for aquaculture.
 From the sea to the mountains, fishponds were an integral component in an ancient Hawaiian division of land use called “ahupua’a”.
 People in a community such as this had a kuleana to take care of the land in which they lived and worked.
 Some grew ulu, or bread fruit.
 Some nurtured loi, or taro ponds.
 Some hunted pua’a, or pig.
 Some worked loko i’a, or fishponds.
 The ponds were built by stacking lava rocks and other stones in the shallows creating a break wall enclosure with openings in one or more places along the wall.
 It must have been an extremely arduous job as the rocks often came from the mountains.
 The keepers of the fishponds could control the intake of water and fish, successfully raising schools of fish for later consumption.
 It was, and still is, an integral part of traditional Hawaii.
 All resources were traded and shared within the ahupua’a.
 Simple.
 Perfect.
 Take notes modern world.

 My mind wandered as I searched the shallows.
 I remembered earlier this morning.
 I caught a nice fish.
 I recall noticing an inconsistency in the underwater topography.
 It was the edge of a submerged fishpond.
 I cast a shrimp fly pattern and let it sink.
 I stripped it in a couple times.
 Then, something large took it.
 It was good set.
 The fish made a run like a bonefish might do.
 It slowed, gained composure, and then ran again.
 I was well into the backing on my reel on a couple of the outbursts.
 After a few runs, the fish tired and allowed me to bring it close.
 It was a barred trevally.
 Ryan took a couple photos after which I set the fish free.
 Of course, with success comes great anticipation.
 Just then… ahead of me not more than 20 yards… there was movement.
 Ghostly bodies appeared to move with intention along the bottom.
 There were three.
 They were bonefish!
 And, they were big.
 I cast my fly just ahead of their noses.
 A perfect cast.
 I let it sink and paused.
 Then I gave a slight tug to the line.
 Bam!
 One took the fly and ran!
 I was as startled as the fish.
 I let the line go free eventually giving the spinning reel a bit of tension with my left palm which slowed the fish’s progress.
 With that slightest bit of tension the fish was free from the hook.
-That was one my moment.
-And that moment was gone… not to return for the remainder of the trip.
+That was my window.
+And that window shut abruptly… not to be opened for the remainder of the trip.

 - Mahalo to Thadd Camara and Molokai Style Borrow A Car.
 Thanks for the wheels braddah!
 Couldn’t have covered the island without the red machine.